 Initial and annual Security Awareness Training to include HIPAA Privacy and Security training, includes security best practices, threat recognition, privacy, compliance and policy requirements, and reporting obligations.
 Upon completion of training, personnel must complete a security and privacy quiz with a passing score.
-All required VA privacy training must be completed in TMS prior to the user being provisioned.
+All required VA privacy training must be completed in the VA Talent Management System prior to the user being provisioned.

 8.4 Has Authorization and Accreditation (A&A) been completed for the system?
-No, it is currently being worked on.
+Yes.

-If Yes, provide:
+8.4a Yes, provide: